-The wheelchair-accessible equipment at The Trust for Public Land Fitness Zone in Azalea Park meets the Americans with Disabilities Act (ADA) Standards for Accessibility.
-The Fitness Zone can be used by those with mobility impairments and the able-bodied alike thanks to its wide aisles, easy-rolling turf surface, and specially-designed equipment.
+The wheelchair-accessible equipment at The Trust for Public Land Fitness Zone installation in Azalea Park meets the Americans with Disabilities Act (ADA) Standards for Accessibility.
+The equipment can be used by those with mobility impairments and the able-bodied alike thanks to its wide aisles, easy-rolling turf surface, and specially-designed equipment.
 Six different machines allow wheelchair users to target their biceps, triceps, shoulders, chest, back, and core.

 “This is the first time I’ve seen outdoor fitness equipment that’s appealing for people with mobility impairments,” says French.
 “We can exercise side -by-side with able-bodied folks and it’s an inclusive experience.”